SAP/go-ase/README.md

 Recognized values: `yes` or any string

-When set to `yes` the callback for client messages is set.
-By default these messages are printed to stderr.
+When set to `yes` all client messages will be printed to stderr.

+Please note that this is a debug property - for logging you should register your own message handler with the `GlobalClientMessageBroker`.

 When set to any other string the callback will not bet set.

-These messages signal a local error in Client-Library.

 ##### cgo-callback-server

 Recognized values: `yes` or any string

-When set to `yes` the callback for server messages is set.
-By default these messages printed to stderr.
+When set to `yes` all server messages will be printed to stderr.

+Please note that this is a debug property - for logging you should register your own message handler with the `GlobalServerMessageBroker`.

 When set to any other string the callback will not be set.

-These messages signal an error in the ASE while processing a request.

 ## Limitations